Homeowners Insurance Loss of Use Coverage: What Is It?

 wage icon

-For instance, if you rent out your home for $1,000 a month and a severe storm damages it, making it unlivable, your loss of rental income coverage would reimburse you for the lost rental income during the restoration period.
-This is often up to a specified limit or specified duration.
+If you rent a portion of your property and it becomes uninhabitable, fair rental value compensates you for the income lost.
+It mitigates financial impact and ensures you have a continuous income stream.
+For instance, if you rent out your home for $1,000 a month and a severe storm makes it unlivable, fair rental value reimburses you during the restoration period.
+This is up to a specified limit or specified duration, depending on your insurer.

-Limits of Loss of Use Coverage
+How Much Loss of Use Coverage Do I Need?

-In home insurance, loss of use coverage limits are typically expressed as a percentage of your dwelling coverage limit, ranging between 10% and 30%.
-Dwelling coverage is the part of your policy that pays to replace your home, so these limits are often $100,000 or more.
+Loss of use coverage limits are typically set to a percentage of your dwelling coverage, between 10% and 30%, but this varies from insurer to insurer.
+Dwelling coverage is a part of your policy that pays to replace your home, which may range from $100,000 to $1 million, so loss of use coverage may sit between $10,000 to $300,000.

-Defining When a Home Is Uninhabitable
+When Is a Home Considered Uninhabitable?

 A home is categorized as uninhabitable when it becomes unfit for living.
 While the specifics of what constitutes an uninhabitable home may vary depending on the insurance company and policy, insurers typically look at the following before deeming it uninhabitable: